Whole Human Brain 10x RNA-seq clustering analysis and annotation#

 The purpose of this notebook is to provide an overview of how cluster and cluster annotation information is represented through example use cases.
 Note that cluster in this notebook is an overloaded term as one of the levels is referred to as cluster while it can also refer to the general clustering of similar cells.

-You need to be connected to the internet to run this notebook and that you have already downloaded the data via the getting started notebook.
+You need to be connected to the internet to run this notebook and have run through the getting started notebook.

 import pandas as pd